MighTy-Weaver/SMD4RAC_Detection/README.md

 ## 2. Environment Setup

-Experiments are conducted under Windows 10 with Python 3.9 as the developing environment.
+Experiments are conducted under Linux with Anaconda (Python 3.9) as the developing environment.

 Use the following pip command to install all the required packages: